SDWebImage/SDWebImage/README.md

 ## Supported Image Formats

-- Image formats supported by UIImage (JPEG, PNG, HEIC, ...), including GIF/APNG/HEIC animation
+- Image formats supported by Apple system (JPEG, PNG, TIFF, HEIC, ...), including GIF/APNG/HEIC animation
 - WebP format, including animated WebP (use the [SDWebImageWebPCoder](https://github.com/SDWebImage/SDWebImageWebPCoder) project)
 - Support extendable coder plugins for new image formats like BPG, AVIF.
 And vector format like PDF, SVG.
 See all the list in [Image coder plugin List](https://github.com/SDWebImage/SDWebImage/wiki/Coder-Plugin-List)

-## Additional modules
+## Additional modules and Ecosystem

 In order to keep SDWebImage focused and limited to the core features, but also allow extensibility and custom behaviors, during the 5.0 refactoring we focused on modularizing the library.
 As such, we have moved/built new modules to [SDWebImage org](https://github.com/SDWebImage).